Best Organic Cat Food 2023: Buyer’s Guide & Reviews

 The carb content is very low and the ingredients list is overall top notch.
 Plus, many pet owners note that it even smells good, and that their picky kitties learned to love it quickly!

-- Pros: grain-free and low carb, you can actually read the ingredients list
+- Grain-free and low carb, you can actually read the ingredients list

 2. Ziwi Peak Air-Dried Cat Recipe

-- Pros: high quality beef, great for joint health; very high protein
+- High quality beef, great for joint health; very high protein

 3. Wysong Uretic Canned Cat Food